Configuration Spaces of Manifolds with Boundary: Cohomology of some graph complexes

 First note that we have an obvious map of complexes \beq{equ:GCtooGC} \GC^{\vee}_n[1-n]\to \aGC^\vee_{A_{\partial}} \eeq by simply mapping a diagram to itself.
 We also have a map in the other direction

-projecting onto diagrams without decoration.\footnote{To see that this is indeed a map of complexes, note that the twist piece of the differential does not have a piece adding two edges joined by an undecorated vertex, owed to the fact that $w_0$ does not have pieces with two $\alpha_i$ or $\beta_i$ decorations.
-Mind however that the $\omega$-term in $w_0$ can create more than one edge, eventually owed to our conventions regarding decorations by $1$. } This shows that we have a direct sum decomposition
+projecting onto diagrams without decoration.
+To see that this is indeed a map of complexes, note that the twist piece of the differential does not have a piece adding two edges joined by an undecorated vertex, owed to the fact that $w_0$ does not have pieces with two $\alpha_i$ or $\beta_i$ decorations.
+Mind however that the $\omega$-term in $w_0$ can create more than one edge, eventually owed to our conventions regarding decorations by $1$.